Friends and Family of Mundo Real,

 THIAGO ASSIS

-During the process of legal recognition as a Non-Governmental Organization (NGO) in Brazil we were Thiagointroduced to corporate attorney Thiago Assis.
+During the process of legal recognition as a Non-Governmental Organization (NGO) in Brazil we were introduced to corporate attorney Thiago Assis.
 Thiago’s parents used to live in Rocinha, and his story reminds us of the enormous role that access to educational opportunities plays in changing lives.

 EDUCATION